NashTech-Labs/python_bootstrap_best_practices/README.md

 ### To run all present checks:

-Note:Make sure to initialize git using $git init If it isn't initialized Then
+Note:Make sure to initialize git using $git init ,If it isn't initialized.
+Then run
 ```
 $pre-commit run --all-files